 One of the 7 papers of 2012-2017 selected as Top Picks in Hardware and Embedded Security for IEEE TCAD (link).

 Selected to the ISCA-50 25-Year Retrospective Issue covering 1996-2020 in 2023 (Retrospective (pdf) Full Issue).
-Winner of the 2024 IFIP Jean-Claude Laprie Award in dependable computing (link).

 Flipping Bits in Memory Without Accessing Them: An Experimental Study of DRAM Disturbance Errors